-By September 1, 2019, give a talk at a school or to a public audience, or work with the NPRB Communications and Outreach Director to share information about the student’s research with the public.
+By September 1, 2020, give a talk at a school or to a public audience.

-Share your research via an oral or poster presentation at the January 2019 or 2020 Alaska Marine Science Symposium.
-NPRB will pay for the costs of this travel in addition to the award amount.
+Share the research via an oral or poster presentation at the January 2020 or 2021 Alaska Marine Science Symposium.
+NPRB will reimburse the costs of this travel in addition to the base award.

-Acknowledge the NPRB Graduate Student Research Award in the student thesis, research presentations and publications, and send copies to NPRB.
-Provide NPRB with an electronic copy of the completed thesis.
+Acknowledge the NPRB Graduate Student Research Award in the student thesis, research presentations and publications.
 The awardee should contact NPRB for a publication number during the proof stage of any publications resulting from this work.

 Applications are reviewed by two members of the NPRB Science Panel, with reviews focused on the demonstrated ability of the student and scientific merit of the proposal.
 Transcripts, CVs, and support letters will be evaluated.